 A Cochrane review has examined the value of cinnamon in the control of diabetes, based on glycolysated haemoglobin or HbA1C results.62Cinnamon for diabetes mellitus This is a commonly used indicator of overall control of diabetes.
 The review found that it was no more effective than placebo.

 A Cochrane review of sweet potatoes for diabetes found only three trials and of such poor quality that no conclusion could be reached.63Sweet potato for type 2 diabetes Other reviews have included Omega-3 polyunsaturated fatty acids and prevention of diabetes by zinc supplements.
 In both cases they were unimpressed.

-Tumeric is a bright yellow spice that is used in curries and it even leaves the plate stained yellow.
+Tumeric has been discussed above.
 Its scientific name is Curcuma longa and it is sometimes referred to as curcuma.
 It has been used by traditional Indian healers.
 It is said to relieve pain, heal wounds, reduce inflammation and possibly to reduce the risk of type 2 diabetes.
 Inflammation is part of the process that leads from obesity to diabetes.

 There are few papers on the subject of turmeric and many are in the Journal of Alternative and Complementary Medicine which I regard as a suspect source.
 However, there is a suggestion that it may be of value in the prevention of diabetic retinopathy.64Therapeutic implications of curcumin in the prevention of diabetic retinopathy As blindness is one of the most feared complications of diabetes, this could be of importance.
 However, it is too soon to recommend it and more research of good quality is required.